blinkletter/PythonPresentation/_build/html/_sources/start.md

 The goal of our program is to explore **chemistry**, not computer science.
 I will not be teaching **programming**.
 We will use programs that have been written and adapt them as needed.
 Along the way the basics of commanding a computer with written instructions will be revealed to you.

+## In a Nutshell

+The presentation will start with an argument that you can **plot with *python* tools** just as effectively as in Microsoft excel.
+Then we will digress to plead that you never commit one of Excels greatest sins, using the smoothed line to connect data points.
+One of the most important ideas in data analysis is correct **propagation of experimental error**.
+You will be introduced to the **uncertainties package** in *Python* that will handle your errors for you.
+Finally we will explore using *Python* plotting tools and the uncertainties package to analyze kinetic data using the Erying equation.
+At every step the **self-documenting** nature of *Python* code will be emphasized.

 ## Steal it All

 We will use *Python* only as a **tool**.
 This book is intended to provide some basic **examples** of *Python* code for performing **calculations and visualizing data**.
 All code for the demonstrations in this presentation is already written for you.
 Steal it from me; steal it from the internet; give your code to friends.
 Always **give credit** where credit is due.
 Examine, play with, and **steal the code** in the interactive notebooks linked below.
 To learn, you must first imitate.
 Later, you will inovate.
 The journey from here to there is up to you.